Klosterstræde 16: Lund family

 The property was listed in the new cadastre of 1756 as No. 59 in Frimand's Quarter, owned by Laurs Gregorius Lund.
 Between 1778 and 1793, it was heightened by two storeys for glovemaker Søren Jørgensen Lund.

 The property was home to 16 residents in five households at the 1787 census.
 Søren Lund, a glovemaker and probably a son of the previous owner, resided in the building with his wife Marie Petersen, their two children (aged five and eight) and one maid.
 Fridk Toreum, a teacher (schoolholder), resided in the building with his wife Christine Weyhe and one maid.
 Jacob Lundgreen, a master tailor, resided in the building with his wife Else Marie Steenhrem and one maid.
 Henrich Jørgensen, another master tailor (frimester), resided in the building with his wife ane Magarethe Hildebrand and their 22-year-old son Severin.
-Jens Thoestedm a beer seller (øltapper), resided in the building with one maid.
+Jens Thoested, a beer seller (øltapper), resided in the building with one maid.

 The property was home to 25 residents in five households at the 1801 census.
 Søren and Marie Elisabeth Lund resided in the building with their daughter Lucretia Lund, their son Jørgen Friderich Lund and one maid.
 Nicolai Biørn, a school teacher, resided in the building with his wife Rebekke Biørn, their two children (aged one and three), one maid and one lodger (clerk).
 Peter Skow, a retired royal lackey, resided in the building with his wife Christine Sophie Charlotte Skow and their nine-year-old daughter Ane Kirstine Skow.
 Karen Buleth, a widow needleworker, resided in the building with her six-year-old son Gustav Adolph Buleth.
 Aron Winge, a hairdresser, resided in the building with his wife Birgitte Cathrine Winge, their two-year-old son Johan Thomas Imanuel Winge and six lodgers.

 The property was later passed to Lund's son Jørgen.
 His property was listed in the new cadastre of 1806 as No. 87 in Frimand's Quarter.